sten-code/Celery/README.md

 Auto Attach will attach Celery the moment you open Roblox or Celery itself.

 ## Startup Animation
-If enabled there will be an animation of 3.5 seconds when you start Celery
+If enabled there will be an animation of 3.5 seconds when you start Celery.

+## Debugging Mode
+Debugging Mode will give you way more information inside the console.

+## Theme
+The current theme that is applied, click [here](#create-your-own-theme) if you want to create your own theme.

+## Save Tabs
+If enabled, the tabs will save when Celery is closed, is restarted after changing themes and every x amount of seconds where x is the amount set by the Save Tabs Delay setting.

+## Save Tabs Delay
+The delay between each save of the tabs.

+<h1 align="center">Create your own theme</h1>

 <h1 align="center">API Documentation</h1>